 Keep all cleaning products in your kitchen and bathroom out of reach of your pet.
 Be aware that some pets such as dogs can open cupboards and jump up onto surfaces to get to things.
 You might need to keep cleaning products and chemicals locked away somewhere safe.

 Preparing for your new pet

-As well as checking to make sure everything that is currently in your home is pet friendly, you will also need to stock up on some pet products.
-This will need to be done before they arrive, so that you have everything they might need.
-For example, dogs need a nice cosy bed, cats need a scratching post and rabbits need a hutch to live in.
+As well as checking to make sure everything that is currently in your home is pet-friendly, you will also need to stock up on some pet products.
+This will need to be done before they arrive so that you have everything they might need.
+For example, dogs need a nice cozy bed, cats need a scratching post and rabbits need a hutch to live in.
 Check to see what products you need to buy for the pet that you are getting and stock up.

 Beware of toxic plants

 A select few plants can be toxic to pets.
 It’s worth going around your house and garden to check whether any plants you have could be harmful to your new pet.
 For example, lilies are poisonous to cats.

 Pet owners tend to give their pets foods that they shouldn’t do (this is especially true for dog owners).
 Before you give your pet any human food, check to see whether it is harmful to them.
 Ask your vet about what foods your pet can and can’t eat.